Working hours arrangement

 Statistics Norway (SSB) uses the information in statistics for pay negotiations in order to elucidate pay trends for people with specific working time arrangements.

-Information on working time arrangements for ordinary and maritime employment is transferred to the Aa Register.
+Information on working time arrangements is transferred to the Aa Register.
 NAV distributes information concerning employment from the Aa Register to private and public sector companies and organisations that are permitted to receive it.
 Examples of such organisations are the Norwegian Tax Administration and the Norwegian Labour Inspection Authority.